 Tino Wendland is one of the co-founders and the CTO of Lemonfrog AG, a company founded in 2007 that successfully disrupted the sharing economy and now runs 11 services marketplace platforms in Switzerland, Austria and Germany.
-Tino shared some insights about his business, challanges on the way and major successes.
+Tino shared some insights about his business, challenges on the way and major successes.

 Bartek Ciszewski: How is Lemonfrog doing now?

 Tino Wendland: We are not a startup anymore.
 We have been operating for ten years now.
 We have never had an investor, and we have been growing organically, financing the development of our platform with our own money.

 I started Lemonfrog as a side project.
 After two years, I realized that it was not possible anymore.
 I quit my other job and dedicated all my time to running the company for a very low salary in the beginning.

 Finally, we came to a point where I could hire more people.
 First, I was working for three years with a Swiss software development company.
 The chief problem was they were too expensive.
 That's why in 2014, I started looking for another remote team.

 Tino: I did some online research.
 I was looking for a remote Ruby on Rails team.
 There were three Polish and one Hungarian company on my shortlist.
 I took into consideration the price, their size, and the overall impression.
 Netguru looked the most professional and had the biggest team.

 Tino: It worked quite well.
 In the beginning, I was surprised how opinionated Netguru team were.
 They were very confident from the get go.
 Netguru team knew very well what the development process should look like: the ownership of repositories, the communication, etc. It was quite unusual for me.
 It's a mindset they share with the creators of Ruby on Rails.
 Since I agreed with most of Netguru's procedures, I accepted their way of doing things, and in the long run, it turned out to be very effective.